 Instead, you’ll need to repeat the actions from Step 3 to re-deploy your site whenever you want to push your changes live.

-If needing to manually deploy files each time is too time-consuming, you might want to use one of the automatic deployment methods that WP2Static supports.
+If needing to deploy files each time manually is too time-consuming, you might want to use one of the automatic deployment methods that WP2Static supports.

-Overwhelmed?
+Overwhelmed with the Above Method?
 Use Static WordPress Hosting

 We cover these services in more depth in our post on static WordPress hosting.